 - the identification of potential risks and difficulties

 - active decision making.

 These adventure activity guidelines are for developing a risk register specific to the location, activity and group participating.
 They support teachers’ professional judgement and experience.
-These may be incorporated into the risk register for the overall excursion or developed separately, using the risk registers available in Resources tab – under Activity Specific Risk Registers.
+These may be incorporated into the risk register for the overall excursion or developed separately, using the risk registers available on the – under Activity Specific Risk Registers.

 If the excursion has an overnight camping component, the camping guidelines are relevant in addition to any planned specific activities.
 The length and difficulty of an overnight route should be selected so that groups generally arrive at the camp well before dark, with sufficient energy left to make camp and prepare a meal.
 This may not, however, be appropriate in all situations, for example, when it is preferable to walk at cooler times of the day.